camunda/camunda-bpm-webapp/ui/cockpit/customScripts/angularJS/README.md

   ]
 // …
 ```
-After that start the server, login to cockpit and navigate to the process definition view to check the result.
+After that start the server, login to Cockpit and navigate to the process definition view to check the result.

 License
 -------